angeloskath/supervised-lda/docs/site/console_applications.md

        [ 0.1]])

 # Print the contents of beta.
 The shape of beta is (10, 1000), as it refers to
-# the per topic word distributions.
+# the per topic word distributions
 In [4]: beta
 Out[4]:
 array([[ 0.00086267,  0.00094678,  0.00102146, ...,  0.00096579,